5 Common WebRTC WorkflowsNovember 23, 2021

 For use cases that require easy acquisition and large-scale video distribution — without strict requirements on delivery speed — WebRTC to HLS or DASH is the way to go.
 The benefits of this setup are twofold: WebRTC ensures easy browser-based publishing, and HTTP-based delivery gives content distributors the ability to reach thousands of viewers across any device.

-Both Wowza Streaming Engine and Wowza Streaming Cloud make it easy to convert incoming WebRTC streams into an HTTP-based protocol.
-What’s more, Wowza Streaming Cloud supports auto-scaling across a fully managed infrastructure to accommodate global audiences of any size.
+Both Wowza Streaming Engine and Wowza Video make it easy to convert incoming WebRTC streams into an HTTP-based protocol.
+What’s more, Wowza Video supports auto-scaling across a fully managed infrastructure to accommodate global audiences of any size.
 HLS and DASH also leverage adaptive bitrate streaming to ensure the best video quality and viewer experience possible — no matter the connection, software, or device.

 Do note: a major tradeoff here is latency.
 HTTP-based protocols simply weren’t designed with real-time interactivity in mind, so you’ll want to go with a different workflow if speedy streaming is priority number one.